raysect/source/docs/source/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The Raysect package requires Python 3.3+, numpy, scipy and matplotlib.
-Scipy version 0.13 or
+The Raysect package requires Python 3.9+, numpy and matplotlib.
-higher is recommended.
-Raysect has not been tested on Python 2, currently support for Python
-2 is not planned.
 IPython is recommended for interactive use.

 Installation
 ~~~~~~~~~~~~